kermit4/cjp2p-rust/README.md

 for some noise

 This uses 10KB/s at idle (almost 1GB/day).
-It seems to not use a lot of battery but I haven't done long tests and there's still a small risk it'll spin net/cpu due to some bug, as the only version is currently very experimental.
+It seems to not use a lot of battery but I haven't done long tests, and there's still a small risk of bugs that will spin net/cpu.

-You can copy cjp2p/state/key.json to another system/phone if you want and it should do what you'd expect.
+You can copy cjp2p/state/key.json to other sysetems if you want and it should receive messages directed to it on all systems.

+This also works on Android.

 # hints